Home | About Robert Richter | Video/Filmography | Contact Us | Support | Site map

 —Academy of Motion Picture Arts and Sciences

-The story is told through the extraordinary life and daring actions of Father Roy Bourgeois, a Vietnam war hero and leading activist who has risked his freedom and life many times in the campaign to close the trainng facility.
-For many years it was called the U.S. Army School of the Americas (SOA).
+The story is told through the extraordinary life and daring actions of Father Roy Bourgeois, a Vietnam war hero and activist who has risked his freedom and life many times in the campaign to close the training facility.

 Three men who never met, each from a different Latin American country, link SOA to torture training.
 One, a victim of that training, discovered an SOA torture-training manual in Paraguay.
 The other two were trained in torture techniques at SOA.
 In 1996 the White House Intelligence Oversight Board confirmed their explosive charges.

-At the risk of his life, the producer was pledged to never disclose the identity of one of these three men, who feared for his own life because of the shocking information he revealed in this documentary.
+At the risk of his life, the producer was pledged to never disclose the identity of one of these three men, who feared for his own life because of the shocking information he revealed.

-SOA continues under a new name, the Western Hemispheric Institute for Security Cooperation.
-The growing international drive also continues, to expose the truth about this School of Assassins and close it down.
+Called the U.S. Army School of the Americas (SOA) for many years, it continues under a new name, the Western Hemispheric Institute for Security Cooperation.
+The growing international drive also continues, to expose the truth about this training center and close it down.

 "An inspiring tool for education and action."